TARGENE/targene-pipeline/docs/src/examples/setup.md

       - name: "Cheese intake"
 ```

-Note that the outcomes are defined implicitely, any trait in the `UKB_CONFIG` file which are not in the `outcome_extra_covariates` of the `ESTIMANDS_FILE` (see later) will be considered as outcomes.
+Note that the outcomes are defined implicitly, any trait in the `UKB_CONFIG` file which are not in the `outcome_extra_covariates` of the `ESTIMANDS_FILE` (see later) will be considered as outcomes.
 So you can run multiple GWAS at once by simply adding another trait definition to the above file.

 - `TRAITS_DATASET`: This is a CSV file containing both covariates and phenotypes of interest.
 It should also contain an `eid` column to uniquely identify individuals and matching the genotypes individuals' `IID`.
 In the examples, this file contains raw UK Biobank fields information (e.g. `1160-2.0`) that will be interpreted by the `UKB_CONFIG`.
 - `UKB_WITHDRAWAL_LIST`: List of individuals to be removed from the analysis (one `IID` per line and no header).